Kevin Baum

 Hey there!
 I’m Kevin Baum, a passionate ethicist and computer scientist at the forefront of exploring the ethical dimensions of AI.

-In January 2023, I became deputy head of the research department for Neuro-Mechanistic Modeling at the German Research Center for Artifical Intelligence (DFKI).
-In December 2023, I became head of the Center for European Research in Trusted AI (CERTAIN).
-Since October 2024, I have been leading my own research group on Responsible AI and Machine Ethics (RAIME).
+At DFKI, I lead initiatives to ensure AI development aligns with societal values and ethical standards.
+In January 2023, I took on the role of deputy head of the Neuro-Mechanistic Modeling research department at the DFKI.
+By December 2023, I became head of the Center for European Research in Trusted AI (CERTAIN).
+Since October 2024, I have been leading my own research group, Responsible AI and Machine Ethics (RAIME).

 Research Interests: